Services we offer

 This has been a long term project involving the City of Marion, private land owners, the quarry operator and adjacent Holdfast Bay Council.

 Following a community engagement process in 2012, which sought the local community’s aspirations for the site, numerous investigations were undertaken and a draft Development Plan Amendment (DPA) was created.

 The DPA proposes to rezone the vacant land to a Suburban Neighbourhood Zone, which provides opportunity for development of the site for residential and shopping/community type uses.

 In 2015 public consultation of the DPA was placed 'on hold' pending finalisation of an agreement between Boral and the Seacliff Group regarding relocation of the quarry haulage road from adjacent the southern boundary of the Seacliff site.

-In February 2020 the DPA was approved by both the Cities of Marion and Holdfast Bay and was forwarded to the Minister and PLUS (formerly DPTI) for Approval.
+In February 2020, following public and agency consultation, an updated version of the DPA was approved by both the Cities of Marion and Holdfast Bay and was forwarded to the Minister for Approval.

-Work on the relocation of the quarry haulage road is anticipated to start in the near future.
+Work on the relocation of the quarry haulage road is commenced in February 2021, and is currently visible from Ocean Boulevard.